 Through a statement, he noted, “Any report that my office has failed or refused to act is inaccurate and I wanted to clarify this for the sake of the Smith family as they do not need the added burden to the already incomprehensible pain that they are experiencing.”

 Smith stated he had already talked to Channing’s friends and girlfriend, who told him he had not told his family he was questioning his sexuality, nor did he believe he wasn’t straight.
 The high school student’s girlfriend stated he had a secret relationship with the boy he sent the messages to for a least a year, which is why his friends thought he was bisexual.
 His classmates would also bully him at times for having a “girly voice.”
 Smith also stated he found the social media posts containing the explicit messages and knew who had posted them.
 The family wants some sort of criminal charges to be pressed for pushing Channing to end his own life.
+Social media should never be used for cyberbullying.
+To have anyone, even as young as a 16-year-old, take his own life is a tragedy that should never be taken lightly.
+I hope this is a big wake up call for the students at Coffee County High School.

 If you or someone you know is struggling with depression or has had thoughts of harming themselves or taking their own life, you can call The National Suicide Prevention Lifeline (1-800-273-8255) for help and resources.